oxylabs/website-image-scraper/README.md

   ]
 }
 ```
-With our Website-Image Scraper, you can seamlessly extract public data from any of the chosen Website-Image web pages.
+With our Website Image Scraper, you can seamlessly extract image data from any of the chosen web pages.
 Gather essential details pertinent to your interests, say, intricate artwork details, photographer's information, or image descriptions, to understand the prevailing trends and stay one step ahead in your field.
 For any queries or concerns, our support team is at your service through live chat or you can also reach out to us at hello@oxylabs.io.